Saint Lawrence: Legacy

-Canada's patron saint is St. Lawrence.
+Saint Lawrence is one of Canada's patron saints.
 On his second voyage, French explorer Jacques Cartier, arriving in the river estuary of the North American Great Lakes on the Feast of St. Lawrence in 1535, named it the Gulf of St. Lawrence.
 The river emptying into the gulf was named the St. Lawrence River.
-Many names in what are now Québec and the Maritime Provinces of Canada are references to this important seaway, e. g., the Laurentian mountains north of the city of Montreal, Saint-Laurent (borough), Saint Lawrence Boulevard which spans the width of the Island of Montreal, and St. Lawrence County, New York, United States near Lake Ontario.

-In the province of Ontario, St. Lawrence is a prominent, historic neighbourhood in old centre of Toronto (formerly named York), now most known for the expansive St. Lawrence Market.
+Many names in what are now Québec and the Maritime Provinces of Canada are references to this important seaway, e. g., the Laurentian Mountains north of the city of Montreal, Saint-Laurent (borough), Saint Lawrence Boulevard which spans the width of the Island of Montreal, and St. Lawrence County, New York, United States, near Lake Ontario.
+In the province of Ontario, St. Lawrence is a prominent, historic neighbourhood in the old centre of Toronto (formerly named York), now most known for the expansive St. Lawrence Market.
 The Laurentian Mountains gave rise to the name for the Laurential Plateau, or the Canadian Shield.

-In Switzerland, Saint Lawrence is represented on the coat of arms of the city of Bülach with a gridiron.
+In Chile, the Day of the Miner (Spanish: Día del Minero) is commemorated on the feast of Saint Lawrence.
+On that day the National Mining Society awards the San Lorenzo Prize to individual miners and entities of the mineral industry.
 The rescue operation for the miners trapped in the 2010 Copiapó mining accident in Chile was named Operacíon San Lorenzo after Lawrence, patron saint of miners.

-In Freemasonry the Order of St. Lawrence the Martyr is a masonic degree whose ritual is based upon the story of Lawrence.
-It is one of the constituent degrees of the Allied Masonic Degrees.

-Bernalillo, New Mexico celebrates three days of devotions to the Saint, in honor a devotional promise made by Spanish settlers during the 1692 Pueblo Revolt.
+Bernalillo, New Mexico, celebrates three days of devotions to the Saint, to honor a devotional promise made by Spanish settlers during the 1692 Pueblo Revolt.
 Among the festivities are a set of dances performed by matachines.
 An image of the saint is kept in the house of a local family throughout the year, and a vigil and feast are held from 9–11 August.
 It is one of the oldest dancing processions in the New World.